 • Make reading and signing part of bedtime to build a calming routine.

-By combining toys, books, and sign language, you’ll give your child a strong foundation to thrive and communicate in meaningful ways.
+By combining, books, sign language and developmental toys for 1-year-olds, you’ll give them a strong foundation to thrive and communicate in meaningful ways.